Looking After Orchids for beginners

 An ideal growing medium:

-In all instances, it would be advisable to buy dedicated, very free draining orchid growing medium from your local garden centre.
+If looking after orchids is your priority, it would be advisable to buy dedicated, very free draining orchid growing medium from your local garden centre.

 When to repot: The best time to re-pot is spring.
 During this season, your orchid will start to grow new leaves and roots.
 If you re-pot now, you will benefit from a natural growth spurt.

 Using larger pot: If the orchid roots are really starting to distort the pot, then you will need to size-up.
 However, orchids do like to be a little snug, so don’t change the pot size unless you really have to.

 Every 2-3 years: Keeping an orchid in the same growing medium for more than 2 years, may result in complications as the growing medium starts to compost.